Once upon a time, in a far away field lived a happy little mushroom.

 Repeating over and over and over.
 In her mind she continually pictured being surrounded by good mushroom nutrition and her inner dialogue and image continued and never ceased.

 The afternoon, evening, night, dawn, day passed.
 A few days later as the morning coldness and frost was still present, the sun rose from the horizon.
 And as the Little Mushroom emerged from her meditation, she felt different.
 The morning, although very cold, she could feel her roots warming.
 She could smell the morning grass but it was much sweeter than normal and as she slowly emerged she realised a major change had occurred in her life.

-It was this morning that she became aware that she was almost fully covered in some kind of mushy grassy fresh sweet smell of humus rich soil.
+It was this morning that she became aware that she was almost fully covered in some kind of mushy grassy fresh sweet smell of rich manure.

 The former Happy Little Mushroom who had become the Not So Happy Mushroom and then the Little Philosophical Mushroom whilst being rooted to the spot doing what The Big Fungus used to do was now the Happy Little Mushroom again!